Acne left marks behind?

 Also, its potent antioxidant properties neutralize the free radicals in affected skin areas and also encourage the production of new healthy cells.
 Also, niacinamide calms and soothes the damaged skin through its inflammatory properties.

-Peptides are the new breakthrough ingredient in the skincare industry that works on treating post-acne inflammatory conditions by creating a small chain of amino acids that build proteins in our skin.
+Peptides are the new breakthrough ingredient in the skincare industry that works on treating post-acne inflammatory conditions, mainly in the healing process by creating a small chain of amino acids that build proteins in our skin.

 The topical use of peptides helps boost collagen for healing damaged tissue and blunt the appearance of the scar.
 In the case of PIH, peptides can give a good deal of results in healing the condition.